diiogo45/Trello/README.md

-# NEXTER LAYOUT
+# TRELLO LAYOUT
-#### Nexter Landing Page created using course made by Jonas Schmedtmann, the main focus was the creation of the layout using SASS and CSS GRID.
+#### Trello Landing Page created using course made by Jonas Schmedtmann, the main focus was the creation of the layout using SASS and CSS GRID.

 <br />